andrew40404/node-exporter/README.md

 **Uninstalling the Chart**

-To uninstall/delete the *my-release* deployment:
+To uninstall/delete the 'my-release' deployment:

 ```sh
 $ helm delete my-release